 The information you need to provide will differ with each credit reporting bureau.
 Generally, you will need the following:

 - Your full name and date of birth

 - Your driver's licence number

-- Two forms of identification i.e. a copy of your birth certificate, passport or drivers licence
+- Two forms of identification (such as a copy of your birth certificate, passport or drivers licence)

 - Your current residential address

 - Name of the organisation that you last applied for credit

 Why is it important to check my credit report?

 It's wise to check your credit score yearly so that you can get a clear understanding of your finances before you apply for any loans or credit cards.
 You should check your report to ensure that the personal information listed (such as your current address and employment information) is correct.
 You should also regularly check your credit report so that you can identify and fix any incorrect listings that could potentially negatively impact your credit score.